-Faculty members must produce scholarship in areas in which they are most engaged.
-Evaluation of all scholarship will be based on the quality and significance of the work.
+Faculty members with Scholarship & Creative Activity workloads must produce scholarship in areas in their area of disciplinary expertise.
+Evaluation of all scholarship will be based on the quality, quantity, and significance of the work.
 Special value will be placed on the integration of research and creative activity into the classroom, department season, and mentoring.